Scambi

-Scambi (Exchanges) is an electronic music composition by the Belgian composer Henri Pousseur, realized in 1957 at the Studio di fonologia musicale di Radio Milano.
+Scambi (Exchanges) is an aleatoric electronic composition by the Belgian composer Henri Pousseur, realized in 1957 at the Studio di fonologia musicale di Radio Milano.

 History

 Pousseur's first electronic work was Seismogramme I–II.
-It was performed in October 1954 on the first concert of full-scale compositions produced at the Electronic-Music Studio of the NWDR.
-Pousseur had obligations as a schoolteacher in Malmedy and could only work intermittently in the Cologne studio.
+It was performed in October 1954 on the first concert of full-scale compositions produced at the Westdeutscher Rundfunk's Studio for Electronic Music in Cologne.
+Pousseur had obligations as a schoolteacher in his hometown of Malmedy, Belgium, and could only work intermittently in the Cologne studio.
 His friend Karlheinz Stockhausen helped carry out the technical realization.
 On his second electronic composition (Scambi), Pousseur was able to work directly on realizing the music.

-In the summer of 1956, at the Darmstädter Ferienkurse, Pousseur met Luciano Berio, who invited him to work at the Studio di fonologia musicale of Radio Milan.
+At the 1956 Darmstädter Ferienkurse, Pousseur met Luciano Berio, who invited him to work at the Studio di fonologia musicale di Radio Milano.
 On the train to Milan in the spring of 1957, Pousseur formulated two goals for his new work.
 First, he wanted to design the work in a way that permitted the listener to participate in its temporal formation, which meant it would be composed of a number of small elements which could be arranged in different ways.
 Second, it seemed necessary at that time to use material that avoided the periodic character of traditional music, including the internal structure of the sounds themselves.
 For Pousseur, this meant filtering noise to produce a range of sounds with different degrees of relative pitch.

-Well after Pousseur finished the piece, the composer published an essay called "Scambi - description of a work in progress" (1959).
+Well after Pousseur finished the piece, he published the essay "Scambi - description of a work in progress" (1959).
 He explained his process in depth as well as the concepts behind them.
 Specifically, he points to an essay by Wladimir Weidlé which states, "La régularité irrégulière...doit être considérée comme une loi universelle des Formes vivantes" (Irregular regularity...must be considered as a universal law of Living Forms).
-Pousseur's ideas built on the post-Webernian goal of exploring nontraditional structures.
-In place of the concepts of polarity and causality in traditional musical thinking, Anton Webern felt that "Es soll alles schweben" (everything should remain in suspension).
+Pousseur's ideas built on the post-Webernian goal of exploring nontraditional structures; in place of the concepts of polarity and causality in traditional musical thinking, Anton Webern felt that "Es soll alles schweben" (everything should remain in suspension).

 Composition

-Pousseur only had six weeks to work in Milan.
-Consequently, it was necessary to find relatively quick methods for the generation and formation of the material.
+Pousseur only had six weeks to work in Milan; consequently, it was necessary to find relatively quick methods for the generation and formation of the material.
 This was an important factor in deciding on techniques that deviated from the microstructural devices accepted almost exclusively in electronic composition until the present time.

-At the Studio di fonologia, Pousseur discovered a special filter designed by Dr Alfredo Lietti, the technical director of the studio.
+At the Studio di fonologia, Pousseur discovered a special filter designed by Alfredo Lietti, the technical director of the studio.
 By changing the threshold voltage, Pousseur could focus white noise into more musical sounds with narrower bandwidths.
 Studio technician Marino Zuccheri assisted Pousseur in compiling a supply of suitable sounds for his composition.